my13ootleg/adobe-ip-block-hosts/README.md

 ## Caution

 Back up your hosts file before using it.
 Updating the hosts file may result in incorrect activation of your Adobe license.
-If you encounter problems, you can restore the hosts file to its initial state by overwriting it with **hosts-default.csv**.
+If you encounter problems, you can restore the hosts file to its initial state by overwriting it with **hosts-default**.